JalexSocial/rizzy.docs/content/docs/components/content.md

 ## Special Notes

-Both `RizzyService` and `RzController` act as intermediaries for rendering `RzPage` and `RzPartial` components.
-They provide a streamlined API for generating full or partial views dynamically, handling component initialization, and passing necessary data and context.
-These services abstract the complexity of dynamic view rendering, offering methods like `View`, `PartialView`, and utility functions for managing view contexts and action URLs.
+Both `RizzyService` and `RzController` provide methods like `View<T>` and `PartialView<T>` which internally use RzPage or RzPartial to render Blazor components.
+They handle passing parameters, cascading ModelState (in `RzController`), and setting up the render context.
+They also provide helpers like `CurrentActionUrl`.